ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

 #### 1. Problem

-You plug in a Chinese CH340/CH341 USB to serial adapter (UART) and it does not show up as a serial port in the Arduino IDE, or you get an error like this when trying to upload to a board:
+You plug in a Chinese CH340/CH341 USB to serial adapter (UART) and it does not show up as a serial port in the Arduino IDE, or you get an error like this when trying to upload to a board, because the Arduino IDE cannot find the serial port to use and you have accidentally selected the wrong port:

 ```
 avrdude: stk500_recv(): programmer is not responding